ramlaxman/Tech-Writer-Portfolio/Developer and Configuration Guides/Install Jekyll on Windows in 15 minutes.md

 >
 > ![](https://github.com/ramlaxman/Tech-Writer-Portfolio/raw/main/Developer%20and%20Configuration%20Guides/Jekyll%20install%20steps/jek-3.PNG)
 >
-> If you're interested in more detail, you can check [this issue on StackOverflow](https://github.com/jekyll/jekyll/issues/8523#issuecomment-751409319)
+> If you're interested in more detail, you can check this GitHub [issue](https://github.com/jekyll/jekyll/issues/8523#issuecomment-751409319)
 >

 Now, repeat the step 4.